Skip to main content

 • PDF → PNG pipelines (MuPDF via aptGet extension)

-• High-volume scraping with rotating proxies
+• High-volume data extraction with rotating proxies

 • Automated report generation (React-to-PDF, screenshots)

 Looking for a concrete example?
-Jump to the Quickstart or browse the code here: Repo
+Jump to the quickstart or browse the code here: Repo